jgoodson/fire-cb-2021-training/content/transcriptomics_module/intro2.md

 res_cvh_signif
 ```

-**Q9) What is the most significantly differentially expressed gene in convalescent patients (compared to healthy)?
+**Q17) What is the most significantly differentially expressed gene in convalescent patients (compared to healthy)?
 What is the name of this human gene and what is its general function?
-(You need to look this up on the Internet)
+(You need to look this up on the Internet)**

 While there are many things we might do with these results, most will involve various subsequent steps processing the exported results tables for each comparison we care about.
 One additional feature DESeq2 has is the ability to generate plots showing the overall level of differential expression in a results set.